Insider Selling: Unity Software Inc. (NYSE:U) Director Sells 38,924 Shares of Stock

 - On Tuesday, December 10th, David Helgason sold 7,860 shares of Unity Software stock.
 The shares were sold at an average price of $26.45, for a total transaction of $207,897.00.

-Several equities analysts have commented on U shares.
-Benchmark raised shares of Unity Software from a “sell” rating to a “hold” rating in a research report on Thursday, February 20th.
-Morgan Stanley increased their price objective on Unity Software from $26.00 to $32.00 and gave the company an “overweight” rating in a report on Friday, February 21st.
-Hsbc Global Res raised Unity Software to a “strong-buy” rating in a research note on Friday, February 21st.
-Wells Fargo & Company upped their target price on Unity Software from $20.00 to $27.00 and gave the stock an “equal weight” rating in a research report on Friday, February 21st.
-Finally, Wedbush reissued an “outperform” rating and issued a $27.00 price target on shares of Unity Software in a research report on Thursday, February 13th.
-One investment analyst has rated the stock with a sell rating, nine have assigned a hold rating, five have given a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat, Unity Software presently has an average rating of “Hold” and an average target price of $25.04.
+Several equities analysts have recently commented on the company.
+Benchmark upgraded Unity Software from a “sell” rating to a “hold” rating in a research report on Thursday, February 20th.
+Morgan Stanley raised their target price on shares of Unity Software from $26.00 to $32.00 and gave the company an “overweight” rating in a research note on Friday, February 21st.
+JMP Securities reissued a “market perform” rating on shares of Unity Software in a report on Monday, February 3rd.
+Macquarie increased their target price on Unity Software from $15.00 to $16.00 and gave the company an “underperform” rating in a research report on Friday, November 8th.
+Finally, UBS Group lifted their price target on Unity Software from $21.00 to $23.00 and gave the stock a “neutral” rating in a research report on Wednesday, January 22nd.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $25.04.

 Institutional Trading of Unity Software

-A number of hedge funds have recently modified their holdings of the company.
-Anderson Financial Strategies LLC bought a new stake in shares of Unity Software during the fourth quarter valued at approximately $28,000.
-R Squared Ltd acquired a new stake in Unity Software during the fourth quarter worth $30,000.
-Principal Securities Inc. increased its holdings in Unity Software by 50.5% in the 4th quarter.
-Principal Securities Inc. now owns 1,422 shares of the company’s stock valued at $32,000 after buying an additional 477 shares during the period.
-Planning Capital Management Corp acquired a new position in shares of Unity Software in the 3rd quarter valued at $34,000.
+Institutional investors have recently modified their holdings of the company.
+Anderson Financial Strategies LLC acquired a new position in shares of Unity Software during the fourth quarter worth $28,000.
+R Squared Ltd purchased a new position in shares of Unity Software in the fourth quarter worth $30,000.
+Principal Securities Inc. raised its stake in Unity Software by 50.5% in the 4th quarter.
+Principal Securities Inc. now owns 1,422 shares of the company’s stock worth $32,000 after acquiring an additional 477 shares during the last quarter.
+Planning Capital Management Corp purchased a new stake in Unity Software in the third quarter valued at approximately $34,000.
 Finally, Point72 Asia Singapore Pte.
-Ltd. bought a new position in shares of Unity Software during the 4th quarter worth about $36,000.
-Institutional investors own 73.46% of the company’s stock.
+Ltd. acquired a new position in shares of Unity Software in the 4th quarter valued at about $36,000.
+73.46% of the stock is currently owned by institutional investors.

 Unity Software Inc operates a real-time 3D development platform.
 Its platform provides software solutions to create, run, and monetize interactive, real-time 2D and 3D content for mobile phones, tablets, PCs, consoles, and augmented and virtual reality devices.
 The company offers its solutions directly through its online store and field sales operations in North America, Denmark, Finland, the United Kingdom, Germany, Japan, China, Singapore, and South Korea, as well as indirectly through independent distributors and resellers worldwide.